marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory.rst

 When GCC is configured for a native configuration, the default action for :command:`make` is to do a full three-stage bootstrap.
-This means that GCC is built three times-once with the native compiler, once with the native-built compiler it just built, and once with the compiler it built the second time.
+This means that GCC is built three times---once with the native compiler, once with the native-built compiler it just built, and once with the compiler it built the second time.
 In theory, the last two should produce the same results, which :samp:`make compare` can check.
 Each stage is configured